PoCInnovation/Workshops/p2p/1.libp2p/README.md

 - Call the `StartDiscovery` method in the main function

-### :books: **Documentation**:
+### 📚 **Documentation**:

 - [Assignation between interface and structures](https://stackoverflow.com/questions/13511203/why-cant-i-assign-a-struct-to-an-interface)
 - [libp2p mDNS service](https://pkg.go.dev/github.com/libp2p/go-libp2p@v0.15.0/p2p/discovery/mdns#NewMdnsService)

 ### ✔️ **Validation**:

-First, you'll start the first node by running the following command in a new terminal :
+First, you'll start the first node by running the following command in a new terminal:

 ```shell
 go run main.go
 ```

-Then, you'll start a second node, connected manually to the first one :
+Then, you'll start a second node, connected manually to the first one:

 ```shell
 go run main.go <MULTIADDRESS_OF_FIRST_NODE>
 ```

-Finally, you'll start a third node, not connected to any of the two previous nodes :
+Finally, you'll start a third node, not connected to any of the two previous nodes:

 ```shell
 go run main.go
 ```

-You should see this kind of messages appearing in your terminals :
+You should see this kind of messages appearing in your terminals:

 ```shell
 Found new peer: {QmYbQaq7jFLhgPoj1NtuExnPm28GtRrizEZ7DpSRPwHDtw: [/ip4/127.0.0.1/tcp/35961 /ip4/192.168.0.43/tcp/35961 /ip4/172.17.0.1/tcp/35961 /ip4/172.19.0.1/tcp/35961 /ip6/::1/tcp/43721 /ip6/2a01:e0a:214:11a0:d435:8690:b245:9613/tcp/43721 /ip6/2a01:e0a:214:11a0:8c20:cc8e:345c:41b6/tcp/43721]}